easygsea/panelGC/README.md

 To modify the fork settings, adjust the maxForks parameter in the bedtools_coverage process according to your system's memory capacity.

+If you encounter persistent issues with `bedtools` during coverage calculation, consider switching to `samtools` as an alternative.

 ## Output
 Files returned by panelGC:
 1. gc_bias_loess_regression.tsv: